快速導覽

 Hong Kong Disneyland

-Located at Xinao MTR StationHong Kong Disneyland, should be an attraction very close to Hong Kong Airport, and it is also a very suitable itinerary to arrange the day before leaving Hong Kong.
-If you are planning to take a late-night flight out of Hong Kong today, as long as you depart from Hong Kong city at 07:00 in the morning, you can play at Hong Kong Disneyland until the evening, enjoy the parade and fireworks display held in the evening, and then go directly to Hong Kong Disneyland.
-Take a taxi to Hong Kong Airport.
+Hong Kong Disneyland, located at Sunny Bay MTR Station, is an attraction very close to the Hong Kong Airport.
+It is also a very suitable itinerary to arrange the day before leaving Hong Kong.
+If you are planning to take a late-night flight out of Hong Kong today, as long as you depart from Hong Kong city at 07:00 in the morning, you can play at Hong Kong Disneyland until the evening.
+You can also enjoy the parade and fireworks display held by Hong Kong Disneyland in the evening, and then take a taxi directly to the Hong Kong Airport to catch your flight

 Ticket booking discount: Hong Kong Disneyland ticket discounts